gamunu/vscode-yarn/README.md

 02. If the package.json is explicitly defined in the configuration yarn will invoke on it.
 02. If above scenarios fail to satisfy.
 The extension will fallback to package.json in project root folder.

+### Package search and custom registries

+You can search for npm packages directly from VS Code and install them with yarn:

+1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
+2. Type "Yarn: Search Packages"
+3. Enter your search term
+4. Select a package from the results to install it

+You can also add and manage custom npm registries:

+1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
+2. Type "Yarn: Manage Registries"
+3. Choose to add a new registry or view/remove existing ones

+When searching for packages or installing them, you'll have the option to specify which registry to use.

 ## Settings

 - `yarn.runInTerminal` Defines whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.
 The default is to show the output in the output window.